History of Sindh: Gupta Empire (345-455 AD)

-Sassanian Empire (325–480 AD)
+Sassanian Empire (325–489 AD)

 Sasanian rulers from the reign of Shapur I claimed control of the Sindh area in their inscriptions.
 Shapur I installed his son Narseh as "King of the Sakas" in the areas of Eastern Iran as far as Sindh.
 Two inscriptions during the reign of Shapur II mention his control of the regions of Sindh, Sakastan and Turan.
 Still, the exact term used by the Sasanian rulers in their inscription is Hndy, similar to Hindustan, which cannot be said for sure to mean "Sindh".
 Al-Tabari mentioned that Shapur II built cities in Sind and Sijistan.

 Rai Dynasty (c.
 489 – 632 AD)

 The Rai dynasty of Sindh was the first dynasty of Sindh and at its height of power ruled much of the Northwestern regions of the Indian subcontinent.
-The dynasty reigned for a period of 144 years c.
-489 - 632 A.D, concurrent with the Huna invasions of North India.
+The dynasty reigned for a period of 144 years, c.
+489 – 632 AD, concurrent with the Huna invasions of North India.
 The names of rulers might have been corruptions of Sanskrit names — Devaditya, Harsha, and SInhasena.
 The origins of the dynasty, caste status, and how they rose to power remains unknown.
-They apparently had familial ties with other rulers of South Asia including Kashmir, Kabul, Rajasthan, Gujarat etc. — Aror is noted to be the capital of both Hind and Sindh.
-Alexander Cunningham had proposed an alternate chronology (? - >641 A.D.) — primarily on the basis of numismatic and literary evidence — identifying the first two Rais as Hunas and the later three as rulers of Zabulistan and Khorasan.
+They apparently had familial ties with other rulers of South Asia including Kashmir, Kabul, Rajasthan, Gujarat, etc. — Aror is noted to be the capital of both Hind and Sindh.
+Alexander Cunningham had proposed an alternate chronology (? – >641 AD) — primarily on the basis of numismatic and literary evidence — identifying the first two Rais as Hunas and the later three as rulers of Zabulistan and Khorasan.
 However, there exists little historical evidence to favor the proposition of Hunas ever making to Sindh and the individual bases of his hypothesis stands discredited in modern scholarship.
-Chintaman Vinayak Vaidya supported Cunningham's chronology (? - >641 A.D.) but held the Rais to be descendants of Mauryas and Shudra, by caste.
+Chintaman Vinayak Vaidya supported Cunningham's chronology (? – >641 AD) but held the Rais to be descendants of Mauryas and Shudra, by caste.